MarkSpurgeon/GENIE3-on-DREAM4/README.md

 I compare the original and Spurgeon implementations of GENIE3 using precision vs recall (PR) curves.
 PR curves and the area underneath curve (AUC) are calculated for all 5 datasets - these results are plotted and saved in png files with names beginning with "Performance_PrecisionRecall_DREAM4_Dataset".
 The Spurgeon implementation has greater AUC in 4/5 datasets.

 The code for performance assessment and plotting needs to be cleaned up a bit, and will be added soon.
+PR curves can be produced using a universally-defined procedure.
+On the other hand, AUC can vary depending on which method is used. the auc() function in the R package "flux" was used to calculate area under PR.

 ## Discussion